-T: You’re keen!
-My first lecture is not until 15th.
+T: You're keen!
+My first lecture is not until the 15th.

-J: Yes, I’m not sure if I’ve made the right choice though.
-Perhaps I should have Chinese.
-I wonder if it would be more useful.
+J: Yes.
+I'm not sure if I've made the right choice, though.
+Perhaps I should have taken Chinese.
+I wonder if that would be more useful.
 Or German – that would be easier.

 T: More than 50.
 I didn't count them.
 What's your list like?

 J: Oh, not as bad as yours.
 We've only got 15 this term.
 Some of them are in Arabic though, so it will take me ages to read them.
 I don't know how I'm going to manage.

 T: We'll manage.
 Try not to worry yet.
 Have you got your tutorial timetable yet?

 J: Yep.
 I downloaded it this morning.
 My first one is on Friday.
 When's yours?

 T: Monday.
 I'm really happy I got the same tutor as last term.
 She's really helpful.
 She gave us some study tips last term and they've really helped me manage all the reading I have to do.

 J: Oh really?
 Can you share them with me?
 I could do with some tips.